Delaware Wetlands logo

 Knowing that we would encounter many tidal freshwater marshes in the Red Lion watershed, we decided to update our tidal assessment protocol to incorporate those wetlands.
 To do so, we examined slightly different features for freshwater and saltwater tidal wetlands.
 We then graded them all on the same scale and combined them into one category for tidal wetland condition analyses.
 We were able to pilot test our updated tidal protocol (MidTRAM v.4.1) and learn a lot more about tidal freshwater wetlands in the process!

-Wetlands in the Red Lion watershed are suffering
+Wetlands in the Red Lion Watershed are Suffering

 Wetland types in the Red Lion watershed based on 2007 state wetland maps.